Mission Driven Teams

 4. Outcomes Over Outputs

-Transform how your team measures success from activity-based metrics (stories completed, velocity, features shipped) to impact-based metrics (user behavior changes, business outcomes, customer satisfaction).
-The goal is to help your team focus on building the right things that create real value, not just building things efficiently.
-Success can be measured by the difference made in users' lives and business results, not just by the volume of work completed.
+Move from activity-based metrics (stories, velocity, features shipped) to impact-based metrics (user behavior, business outcomes, satisfaction).
+Focus on building the right things that create real value, not just building efficiently.
+Success is the difference made for users and the business, not the volume of work completed.

 Before: Output-Focused Metrics